 Choosing the right program provider through notable third-party providers is key.
 Don't just choose the first organization or program you find; instead, do extensive research and weigh your options thoroughly before you apply.
 One of the most important things to do before becoming a volunteer in East Africa is ensure you will be a responsible voluntourist, so your volunteer work can make the greatest impact.

 STEP 4: Investigate how the company is giving back.

-One of the biggest challenges when you are working independently to find volunteer work is gauging whether the company is legitimate.
-It is important to thoroughly comb through reviews and watch out for red flags on their website, such as a requests to wire over money to “save” a spot for you.
+One of the biggest challenges in working independently with a local volunteer organization is gauging whether the company is legitimate or not.
+This is where Step #5 comes back into play, as you really do need to comb through reviews.
+You also need to look out for red flags on their website, such as a requests to wire over money to “save” a spot for you.

 Most importantly, trust your gut; if you have a sinking feeling about a certain volunteer organization, save your integrity and run (not walk) in the opposite direction.

 One thing to keep in mind before becoming a volunteer in East Africa is to reflect on your own expectations.
 It can be easy to go into this type of experience with good intentions to help those in need, but giving back can often be a lot more complex than it seems.